Regular Maintenance Can Save You Money

-Even with the year-round warm temperatures of the Riverside area (at least compared to the rest of the United States), there’s never a better time to do some upkeep on your air conditioning unit as cooler temperatures are coming around the corner.
+Even with the year-round warm temperatures in the San Diego area (at least compared to the rest of the United States), there’s never a better time to do some upkeep on your air conditioning unit as cooler temperatures are coming around the corner.
 Heating and cooling specialists will be the first to tell you the wisdom in regular unit maintenance to ensure the longest life and most optimal efficiency out of your equipment.
 Whether you or a professional perform some checks and/or repairs and replacements as needed, the time spent will result in less chance that a costly and inconvenient emergency will come up when you least expect it.

 What the Homeowner Should Do

 Depending on how quickly your air conditioner’s air filters fill up with dust and other allergens, you’ll want to change them out or wipe them down at least every few months.
 Obstructed filters reduce clean airflow to your home, as well as minimize the efficiency of your entire unit.
 Your outside unit condenser should be inspected for leaves, branches, grass, and trash that have collected in its vicinity and built up dirt in the condenser coils or fins.

 Professional cooling specialists can perform a variety of inspections (like optimal airflow) and small maintenance tasks based upon the cost you want to pay or the current condition of your unit.
 Some of these include ensuring the unit refrigerant is at the desired level, used refrigerant waste is properly (and legally) disposed of, and no leakage is occurring.
 A professional will also check your unit’s motors and other moving parts for sufficient lubrication, belts for the proper tension, and all connecting sections that should be fastened with sufficient tightness to maintain the longevity of your cooling system equipment.